-Code Tasks Examples Number Concepts Whole Numbers Read and write, count, round off, add or subtract, multiply or divide whole numbers.
-For example, calculating inventory quantities and counting clients.
-Rational Numbers Read and write, add or subtract fractions, multiply or divide by a - Fractions fraction, multiply or divide fractions.
-For example, measuring hair lengths using fractions of an inch.
-Rational Numbers Read and write, round off, add or subtract decimals, multiply or divide - Decimals by a decimal, multiply or divide decimals.
-For example, calculating amounts for invoices, commissions and applicable taxes; measuring quantities using litres, millilitres and 1 grams.
-Rational Numbers Read and write percents, calculate the percent one number is of - Percent another, calculate a percent of a number.
+Code Tasks Examples Number Concepts V Whole Numbers Read and write, count, round off, add or subtract, multiply or divide whole numbers.
+For example, calculating inventory quantities and counting clients. $\sqrt{}$ Rational Numbers Read and write, add or subtract fractions, multiply or divide by a - Fractions fraction, multiply or divide fractions.
+For example, measuring hair lengths using fractions of an inch. $\sqrt{}$ Rational Numbers Read and write, round off, add or subtract decimals, multiply or divide - Decimals by a decimal, multiply or divide decimals.
+For example, calculating amounts for invoices, commissions and applicable taxes; measuring quantities using litres, millilitres and 1 70 1 137 1 grams.
+V Rational Numbers Read and write percents, calculate the percent one number is of - Percent another, calculate a percent of a number.
 For example, reading percentages on product labels and inserts; writing percentages on invoices; calculating sales taxes; using mark- up percentages to determine retail prices.
-1 Patterns and Relations $\mathcal{N}$ Use of Rate, Use a ratio showing comparison between two quantities with the same Ratio units. and Proportion Use a proportion showing comparison between two ratios or rates in order to solve problems.
+Patterns and Relations Use of Rate, Use a ratio showing comparison between two quantities with the same V Ratio units. and Proportion Use a proportion showing comparison between two ratios or rates in and i roportion order to solve problems.
 For example, using ratios such as 1:2 and 2:3 to mix water with colouring agents; using proportions to determine the additional amount of peroxide needed for long hair.
-Maaant Shape and Spatial Sense N Measurement Perform measurement conversions.
-Conversions For example, converting fluid measures of colouring agents from 2 Gaamatry ounces to millilitres.
-N Geometry Use geometry.
+Shape and Spatial Sense $\sqrt{}$ Measurement Perform measurement conversions.
+Conversions For example, converting fluid measures of colouring agents from ounces to millilitres. $\sqrt{}$ Geometry Use geometry.
 For example, cutting hair at specified angles to create hairstyles.
 Recognizing common angles.
-Drawing, sketching and forming common forms and figures.
-Statistics and Probability N Statistics and v Use descriptive statistics (e.g. collecting, classifying, analyzing and interpreting data).
-Probability For example, using information collected on business summary forms to determine sales trends.
-1 to determine sales tiends.
+Drawing, sketching and forming common forms and figures. , Statistics and Probability $\sqrt{}$ Statistics and Use descriptive statistics (e.g. collecting, classifying, analyzing and Probability interpreting data).
+For example, using information collected on business summary forms to determine sales trends.